MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/whitepaper-azure-b2b-power-bi.md

 The second approach is where the parent organization allows users from the subsidiaries to access its Power BI and controls that they can access through permission.
 This gives access to Power BI Home where the user from the subsidiary sees a comprehensive list of content shared to them in the Parent organization's tenant.
 Then the URL to the Parent organizations' Power BI environment is given to the users at the subsidiaries.

 The final approach uses a Power BI app created within the Power BI tenant for each subsidiary.
 The Power BI app includes a dashboard with [tiles configured with the external link option](../create-reports/service-dashboard-edit-tile.md#hyperlink).
-When the user presses the tile, they are taken to the appropriate report, dashboard, or app in the parent organization's Power BI.
+When the user presses the tile, they're taken to the appropriate report, dashboard, or app in the parent organization's Power BI.
 This approach has the added advantage that the app can be installed automatically for all users in the subsidiary and is available to them whenever they sign in to their own Power BI environment.
 An added advantage of this approach is that it works well with the Power BI mobile apps that can open the link natively.
 You can also combine this with the second approach to enable easier switching between Power BI environments.

 #### Allowing subsidiary users to access data sources hosted by the parent organization

 Often analysts at a subsidiary need to create their own analytics using data supplied by the parent organization.
 In this case, commonly cloud data sources are used to address the challenge.

-The first approach leverages [Azure Analysis Services](/azure/analysis-services/analysis-services-overview) to build an enterprise grade data warehouse that serves the needs of Analysts across the parent and its subsidiaries as shown the following image.
+The first approach uses [Azure Analysis Services](/azure/analysis-services/analysis-services-overview) to build an enterprise grade data warehouse that serves the needs of Analysts across the parent and its subsidiaries as shown the following image.
 Contoso can host the data and use capabilities like row level security to ensure users in each subsidiary can access only their data.
 Analysts at each organization can access the data warehouse through Power BI Desktop and publish resulting analytics to their respective Power BI tenants.

 ![How sharing occurs with Power BI tenants](media/whitepaper-azure-b2b-power-bi/whitepaper-azure-b2b-power-bi_07.png)

-The second approach leverages [Azure SQL Database](https://azure.microsoft.com/services/sql-database/) to build a relational data warehouse to provide access to data.
+The second approach uses [Azure SQL Database](https://azure.microsoft.com/services/sql-database/) to build a relational data warehouse to provide access to data.
 This works similarly to the Azure Analysis Services approach, though some capabilities like row level security may be harder to deploy and maintain across subsidiaries.

 More sophisticated approaches are also possible, however the above are by far the most common.

 ### Case 3: Shared environment across partners

 Contoso may enter into a partnership with a competitor to jointly build a car on a shared assembly line, but to distribute the vehicle under different brands or in different regions.
-This requires extensive collaboration and co-ownership of data, intelligence, and analytics across organizations.
+This requires extensive collaboration and coownership of data, intelligence, and analytics across organizations.
 This structure is also common in the consulting services industry where a team of consultants may do project-based analytics for a client.

 ![Shared environment across partners](media/whitepaper-azure-b2b-power-bi/whitepaper-azure-b2b-power-bi_08.png)

 In practice, these structures are complex as shown in the following image, and require staff to maintain.
-To be effective, it is allowed for organizations to reuse Power BI Pro licenses purchased for their respective Power BI tenants.
+To be effective, Organizations are allowed to reuse Power BI Pro licenses purchased for their respective Power BI tenants.

 ![Licenses and shared organization content](media/whitepaper-azure-b2b-power-bi/whitepaper-azure-b2b-power-bi_09.png)